-During the Predynastic Period Egyptians developed a written language and also came up with an institutionalised religion.
-They developed a settled, agricultural civilization along the fertile, dark soils (kemet or black lands) of the Nile (which involved the revolutionary use of the plough) during a period in which Northern Africa was becoming more arid and the edges of the Western and Saharan desert spread.
+During the Predynastic Period, Egyptians developed a written language and also came up with an institutionalized religion.
+They developed a settled, agricultural civilization along the fertile, dark soils (Kemet or black lands) of the Nile (which involved the revolutionary use of the Plough) during a period in which Northern Africa was becoming arider and the edges of the Western and Saharan desert spread.

-The known names of the Pharaohs who ruled during these dynasties of the Predynastic period are
+The known names of the Pharaohs who ruled during these dynasties of the Predynastic Egyptian period are